NI to face 'wounded animal' - Baraclough

 "Bulgaria are a young side and they are trying to evolve as a team.
 They picked up some really favourable results earlier in the group and they'll be wanting to get back on track," he added.

 "It doesn't get much tougher than Germany and the Netherlands (in Euro 2020 qualifying) and then Italy and Switzerland now.
-They were the two seeds on pot two and it's always going to be a tough ask.
+They were the two seeds in pot two and it's always going to be a tough ask.

 "You hope that next time you put yourself in a position where the rankings are a little bit more favourable, you get a more favourable draw, though there are no easy games and even if you get that favourable draw you still have to take care of business."